Originally published Dec. 19, 2019, updated Jan. 11, 2022.

 Cracks in the Ductwork

-Your home’s ducting is a vital part of your HVAC system, as the treated air flows through the ductwork where it gets delivered into your home.
-If there are cracks in it, a large part of that treated air gets lost in the attic and walls.
+Your home’s ductwork is a vital part of your HVAC system, as the treated air flows through the ductwork where it is delivered into your home.
+If there are cracks or separations in it, a large part of that treated air gets lost in the attic, walls, and basement.
 There is a reduced amount of warm or cool air blowing into your home making it feel uncomfortable.
 Have your ductwork periodically checked for cracks and leaks.

-If your HVAC system hasn’t been maintained in a while, dirt and dust can clog it up, restricting airflow.
+If your HVAC system hasn’t been inspected or had maintenance performed on it in a while, dirt and dust can clog it up, restricting airflow.
 Because there isn’t enough air flowing through the system and the ductwork, you’ll feel uncomfortable.
 Regular preventive maintenance will keep your system in top condition.

 Improperly Weatherized Windows and Doors